oozoofrog/CuckooAlert/README.md

 *Umm, May be later*.
 But, not now.

-This is do with swizzle and make UIAlertController with presentViewController seems to old UIAlertView.
+This is some codes with swizzle for make UIAlertController multiple using of presentViewController.

 ## Requirements